Chief Executive Officer

 Christina Sepulveda, M.A., joined Boys & Girls Clubs of Garden Grove in 2005 and in 2016 added the new role of Vice President of Community Impact Programs.
 She is responsible for the recruitment, coordination, and maintenance of community partnerships that foster the coordination of services for families in the community.
 Her strong belief in collaboration and serving the ‘whole-child’ has been a guiding philosophy throughout her career.
 Christina currently holds leadership positions on the Garden Grove Community Collaborative, California Afterschool Network, OC Health Enrollment Assistors Task Force, and Youth and Families Wellness Task Force.
 She obtained her Master of Arts degree in Sociology from California State University, Fullerton.

-Chris Pina serves as the Division Director of School-Based Programs for the Boys & Girls Clubs of Garden Grove.
+Chris Pina serves as the Vice President of Youth Development Programs for the Boys & Girls Clubs of Garden Grove.
 Chris joined the BGCGG movement in 2003 as a Youth Development Professional at Fitz Intermediate.
 He transitioned to 21st Century Site Supervisor the following year and started the program at Heritage Elementary.
 After three years at Heritage, Chris was asked to support startup programs at Eisenhower, Morningside, Violette, Hazard, and Carver.
 Chris moved into the role of Area Director the following year.
 Since then Chris has taken the positions of Academic Services Director and Information Systems Director.
-His years of varied experience in the movement allow him to lead the 52 school-based program sites in partnership with Garden Grove Unified School District.
-Chris completed his undergraduate studies at California State University, Long Beach, earning a Bachelor’s of Arts in Political Science.
+His years of varied experience in the movement allow him to lead the 52 school-based program sites in partnership with GGUSD.
+Chris completed his undergraduate studies at CSU, Long Beach, earning a Bachelor’s of Arts in Political Science.

-In her role as Director of Program Development Heather White oversees the development, implementation, and evaluation of Club programs and services.
+In her role as Vice President of Program Impact, Heather White oversees the development, implementation, and evaluation of Club programs and services.
 She works collaboratively across multiple departments and with community partners to provide programs, resources, and opportunities to Club staff, members, and families.